jeet1912/hyperbolic-ehr-diffusion/results/analysis/explain.md

 - Forward diffusion is Euclidean even for hyperbolic embeddings.
 - Result: Euclidean setups get reasonable recall@4, while hyperbolic setups remain geometry-aware but harder to decode.

+### NOTE
+In this setting, each visit contains a set of ICD codes, and the decoder must predict a multi-label output rather than a single class.
+This makes standard accuracy unsuitable for two reasons.
+First, accuracy implicitly assumes a single correct label per sample, whereas real EHR visits often contain 3–10 valid codes.
+A classifier that outputs only the most likely code would achieve deceptively high accuracy while missing most of the clinically relevant labels.
+Second, diffusion models produce continuous latent vectors that are decoded into a ranking over codes; what matters is whether the correct codes appear in the top portion of this ranked list.
+Thus, recall@K directly measures whether the decoder successfully retrieves the true medical codes among its top-K predictions, aligning with how clinicians and downstream applications evaluate multi-code retrieval.
+This metric reflects the practical utility of the generative model: even if the exact set is not reconstructed, high recall@K ensures that clinically related or relevant codes appear in the predicted visit, providing a more faithful measure of semantic retrieval quality than accuracy.

 ### 2. Hyperbolic Forward Noise + Decoder (`train_toyWithDecHypNoise.py`)

 I keep the VisitDecoder but make the forward noising process respect hyperbolic geometry whenever the embedding is hyperbolic.